domantax/just-the-docs-template/equipment/breakages.md

 In case you break something, we would ask you to replace it or notify us about the accident.
 We will try to organise a replacement.

-{: .note }
-> TO CHANGE maybe add : depending on the breakage, we might ask you to cover damages.
+Depending on the breakage, we might ask you to cover damages.